-For example, if you are interviewing for a very large, corporate company, the level of personal engagement you experience during the interview process may be significantly less than if you were applying to a start-up, but that doesn’t mean those dry interactions imply you didn’t get the job.
-If your interviewer herself is a cold person, her mannerisms may not reflect your likelihood of getting the job - and same goes if she is an especially nice person.
-Make sure you consider the big picture, rather than just reading into the little details.
+For example, if you are interviewing for a large corporation, the level of personal engagement you experience during the interview process may be significantly less than if you were applying with a startup company, but that doesn’t imply you won't get the job.
+If your interviewer isn’t a warm and fuzzy person, their mannerisms may not reflect your likelihood of getting the job.
+The same goes if they're an especially nice person.

 Look for multiple positive signals, not just one.

 Trust your gut, but be fair to (and aware of) yourself.
 If you’re the type who constantly doubts yourself and you think you blew the interview, your judgment may not be accurate.
 Try to be as objective as possible when considering your interview performance.

 Review the experience without engaging in too much emotion.

 If the interview didn't go well, it could be a sign that this isn't the right job for you.

 And, if you didn't do as well as you expected, consider it a learning experience and practice for the next time around.

 When You Don't Get Good Signals